pawannn-perera/Number-Classification-APP/README.md

 # Number Classification APP

-## Overview
-This application is designed to classify handwritten digits (0-9) from uploaded images using a pre-trained Convolutional Neural Network (CNN).
-Built with a user-friendly interface using Streamlit, this tool leverages TensorFlow/Keras for machine learning and provides insightful visualizations using Matplotlib and Seaborn.

 ## Features
 - **Upload Image**: Upload an image of a digit (0-9) in JPEG or PNG format.
 - **Predict**: Instantly classify the uploaded image and view the predicted digit along with a bar plot showing prediction probabilities.